 You can add your sponsor’s logo/photo, name, and link to their website.

 To keep adding sponsors and fill out that section, click “Add Another Image” or “Add Another Entry” and provide a logo if desired, a label and a link for each additional sponsor.
 Once you’ve added all of your sponsors to that section, click “Save” on the right side of the bottom bar.

 Then, you’ll see your sponsor added to your team page, under your story.

 Their photo with their name (called a “tile”) is a clickable link to their website.

 This is where you can add information about yourself and your team.
 If you’ve already filled out your Mightycause profile, we’ll just import that information, but if you’re a first-time Mightycause user, you can complete your profile here to make sure the Team & Organizer Info that displays at the bottom of the page is accurate.

 What you enter here displays at the bottom of your page under “Team & Organizer Info.”

 This is not required before you can publish your page, but you may wish to create a fundraiser template before you publish.
 You, as the Team Organizer, can create a default title, goal, image/video, short story, and story for each team member’s page.
 Having a strong template available allows your team members to get their pages up and running quickly.

 Publishing your page

 Now, your team page is complete!
 You’re ready to publish your page.
-You’ll be prompted to publish your page when everything that’s required is completed, but you can also click the “Publish” button on your dashboard to make your page go live.
+You’ll be prompted to publish your page when everything that’s required is completed, but you can also click the “Publish” button on the bottom of your sidebar to make your page go live.